 Let’s use what you learned in Lesson 6 to examine two applications of atmospheric radiation.
 The first application involves the role of atmospheric radiation and greenhouse gases in Earth’s climate.
 The second application is the interpretation of upwelling infrared radiation spectra measured by satellite instruments in space with an eye on improving weather forecasting.
 These two applications use the principles of atmospheric radiation in quite different ways, but understanding both is critical to your becoming a competent meteorologist or atmospheric scientist.

 Earth’s atmosphere is essentially always in radiative energy balance, which is also called radiative equilibrium.
-By this, I mean that the total amount of solar radiation energy per second that is absorbed by the Earth’s surface and atmosphere is about equal to the total amount of infrared radiation energy per second that leaves the Earth’s surface and atmosphere to go into space.
+By this, I mean that, when averaged over the whole Earth, the total amount of solar radiation energy per second that is absorbed by the Earth’s surface and atmosphere is about equal to the total amount of infrared radiation energy per second that leaves the Earth’s surface and atmosphere to go into space.
 There can be periods when this balance is not exact because changes in atmospheric or surface composition can alter the absorption or scattering of radiation in the Earth system.
 It can take a little while for all of the temperatures of all of the Earth system's parts to adjust, but if the changes stop, the Earth system will adjust its temperatures to come back into balance.
-Right now we are in a period where atmospheric CO2 concentrations are increasing due to industrialization, the outgoing infrared radiation is slightly less than the incoming absorbed solar radiation, and the Earth system's temperatures are adjusting to try to bring the outgoing infrared radiation into balance with the incoming absorbed solar radiation.
+Right now we are in a period where atmospheric CO2 concentrations are increasing due to industrialization, the outgoing infrared radiation is slightly less than the incoming absorbed solar radiation, and the Earth system's temperatures are adjusting (by increasing) to try to bring the outgoing infrared radiation into balance with the incoming absorbed solar radiation.
 For most of the following discussion, we will use this concept of radiative equilibrium even though the current balance is not exact.

 Always keep in mind that atmospheric radiation moves at the speed of light and that all objects are always radiating.
 Moreover, as soon as an object absorbs radiation and increases its temperature, its emitted radiation will increase.
 Thus energy is not “trapped” in the atmosphere and greenhouse gases do not “trap heat.”
 We will see instead that greenhouse gases act like another radiation energy source for Earth’s surface.